tc39/proposal-pattern-matching/README.md

 ```
 ## Design Goals &amp; Alternatives

-### No implicit fall-through
+### No fall-through
-Fall-through is often a bug.
 Fall-through can be requested via the `continue` keyword.
-Exhaustiveness-checking is an option (although in JS would amount to always requiring the else leg).
+It is a runtime error if no patterns are matched.

 ### Statement vs. Expression
 Having `match` be a statement would align very closely with `switch` clauses.
 However alignment with `switch` could be problematic as the legs will likely behave differently.
 Using `switch` as a mental model for `match` will help but will not tell the entire story.